Fairfax House

-Fairfax House is a Georgian townhouse located at No. 27, Castlegate, York, England, near Clifford's Tower and York Castle Museum.
+Fairfax House is a Georgian townhouse on Castlegate in York, England, near Clifford's Tower and York Castle Museum.
 It was probably built in the early 1740s for a local merchant and in 1759 it was purchased by Charles Gregory Fairfax, 9th Viscount Fairfax of Emley, who arranged for the interior to be remodelled by John Carr.
 Fairfax was the widower of heiress Elizabeth Clifford, daughter of Hugh Clifford, 2nd Baron Clifford of Chudleigh: his inheritance from her death enabled him to purchase the house, which he intended as a home for his daughter from his first marriage, Ann Fairfax.

 After the Viscount's death in 1772, the house was sold and subsequently passed through a number of local families before spending some time as a Gentleman's Club, a Building Society and a cinema.
 The property was bought by York Civic Trust in the 1980s and completely restored to its former grandeur.
 Fairfax House is now a museum open to the public and a Grade I listed building.

 History

 In 1761, Viscount Fairfax employed the Yorkshire architect John Carr to remodel the house at 27 Castlegate.
 The work was completed in 1765.
-The interior has some of Yorkshire's finest mid-C18 plasterwork by James Henderson (fl. c.
+The interior has some of Yorkshire's finest mid-18th-century plasterwork by James Henderson (fl. c.
 1755–1778) and Giuseppe (Joseph) Cortese (fl. c.
 1745–1778) and carved woodwork.
 The wrought iron balustrades on the staircases were by Maurice Tobin (fl.
 1762) Wrought iron gates and railings fronting Castlegate were removed when the street was widened, but were recorded by York architect and artist Ridsdale Tait.